sztoor/model_serving/README.md

 2. Public key: `/home/ubuntu/cluster-keys/cluster-key.pub`

-3. Ne we start Production and Development servers.
-But first open `prod-cloud-cfg.txt` delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the `prod-cloud-cfg.txt` file.
+3. Next, we will start the Production and Development servers.
+But first, goto the `model_serving/openstack-client/single_node_with_docker_ansible_client`, open `prod-cloud-cfg.txt` delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the `prod-cloud-cfg.txt` file.

 Repeat same step 3 with the `dev-cloud-cfg.txt`.
 Delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the `prod-cloud-cfg.txt` file.